xeovix/PiIOTgw/README.md

 #### **Extend Module**

-The Extend module is designed to support PiPAL-Combo when the local IO is insufficient.
+The Extend module is designed to support **PiPAL-COMBOS** when the local IO is insufficient.

-Easy connect the extend wire by the 10 pins IDC connector.
+Easilly connect the extend wire by the 10 pins IDC connector.
 The maximum length of extend wire is 10 meters, it should be enough for the general environment of home automatic and industry control.
-For a better communication, the twist wiring is recommended.
+For a better communication, the twist and shielding wiring is recommended.